Small Business Phone Problems: 5 Common Issues and How to Fix Them

 - Ignores customers half the time

-- Gives a terrible first impression
+- Gives a terrible first impression on every other call

 - Can't handle more than one person at once

-- Disappears completely after 5pm
+- Disappears completely after 5pm and all weekend

-- Never tells you what they're doing
+- Never tells you what they've been doing

 You'd fire them in a week.
+Possibly less.

 Problem 1: Missing Calls While You're Working